RouleThomas/Akizu_Lab/001_EZH1_project/016__integration_PSC_V1/labnote.md

 -->  Smoothing bigwig using `multiBigwigSummary` work great!

 --> ***IMPORTANT NOTE**: with this method, sharp CutRun like EZH2 SUZ12, signal is not smooth enough, too much sharp.
 That is because I used the 1bp resolution and did median on them, and then perform the smoothing.
 I should do instead: perform the smoothing from 1bp to 50bp (or 250bp), and then generate the median. --> File name as `-IndividualSampleSmoothing`*
+  --> Not better in the end; still very sharp...

 Let's do **smoothing per sample and then median**: